Did you know the films you watch, sound recordings, or background music are all protected under copyright law?

-Censorship is a word used to define when an idea, word or image is suppressed because it’s offensive in nature.
-Censorship has an effect on copyright when a creator of the cinematograph film commits an offense of censorship in film and is liable for that offense, here, the main question arises whether the creator committing offense of censorship will have any effect on his exclusive rights or the benefits he’s receiving under the copyright law.
+Censorship is a word used to define when an idea, word or image is suppressed because it’s offensive.
+Censorship affects copyright when a creator of the cinematograph film commits an offence of censorship in film and is liable for that offence; here, the main question arises whether the creator committing the offence of censorship will have any effect on his exclusive rights or the benefits he’s receiving under the copyright law.

-However, the Copyright act only states about the rights of the creator and the effects of copyright only depends upon the provisions of the copyright act, therefore, if the creator fails to comply with the laws relating to censorship films, then it wouldn’t affect his copyright over the work.
+However, the Copyright Act only states the rights of the creator, and the effects of copyright only depend upon the provisions of the Copyright Act; therefore, if the creator fails to comply with the laws relating to the censorship of films, then it wouldn’t affect his copyright over the work.

 Copyright in lyric, music and creator of cinematograph film

 You must know that most of the films or short videos consist of some music or song as a part of it.
-As these music, songs and lyrics are a part of cinematographic films, they need to obtain copyright protection to prevent infringement or violation.
-However, the author or lyric or the producer of a music have their own individual rights to produce their work in public and therefore, they have the authority to allow the creators of a cinematographic film to present their work as a part of their film in front of the public.
+As these music, songs, and lyrics are a part of cinematographic films, they need copyright protection to prevent infringement or violation.
+However, the author or the producer of music has their rights to produce their work in public.
+Therefore, they have the authority to allow the creators of a cinematographic film to present their work as a part of their film in front of the public.

-According to Section 14 of the Indian Copyright law, upon the completion of cinematographic film, a copyright and the performer’s right is provided to the owner as the music or song or the lyric may have some visual images when it becomes a part of the cinematographic film which would be seen and heard in the public.
-It is important to note here that no permission or consent will be taken from the author or producer for the work being performed in public.
+According to Section 14 of the Indian Copyright law, upon the completion of a cinematographic film, a copyright and the performer’s right are provided to the owner as the music or song or the lyric may have some visual images when it becomes a part of the cinematographic film which would be seen and heard in public.
+It is important to note that no permission or consent will be taken from the author or producer for the work being performed publicly.

 In other words, the author or the producer who has provided the authority and permission to the creator of cinematographic film to use his musical or sound recording or lyric work as an acoustic portion of the cinematographic film cannot restrain the creator of the film from using or representing it in public for making profits in any way.
-The author or producer of the music or lyric cannot restrain the creator of the cinematographic film from projecting his work in radio channels or promoting his film which contains the music or lyric in radio channels or any broadcasting channels.
+The author or producer of the music or lyric cannot restrain the creator of the cinematographic film from projecting his work on radio channels or promoting his film on radio channels or any broadcasting channels.

-As per the Copyright Act, the creator of cinematographic film has the authority to do all the above-mentioned things as per his wishes.
-He is not prohibited to distribute his cinematographic work just because some part of the film belongs to the music composer or producer.
+As per the Copyright Act, the creator of cinematographic film has the authority to do all the things mentioned above as per his wishes.
+He is not prohibited from distributing his cinematographic work just because some part of the film belongs to the music composer or producer.

-Sound recording can be defined as the recording of a sound irrespective of the medium or the method by which the sounds can be produced.
+Sound recording can be defined as recording a sound irrespective of the medium or method by which the sounds can be produced.
 A sound recording can be protected under the Copyright law only if the sound recording is made as per the Copyright provisions.
-In general, the owner of sound recording does not have the exclusive rights to perform it publicly as according to the Copyright law or the copyright will not exist if the work has been infringed.
-However, an owner of the sound recording may perform publicly through the means of digital audio transmission.
+In general, the owner of a sound recording does not possess the exclusive rights to perform it publicly according to the Copyright law, or the copyright will not exist if the work has been infringed.
+However, an owner of the sound recording may perform publicly through digital audio transmission.